 The resolution of the P ≠ NP conjecture has profound implications for cryptography, optimization, artificial intelligence, and the foundations of computer science.
 It has direct relevance to real-world problems and impacts various fields of research and technology.

 Understanding the concepts of P, NP, and NP-Complete is crucial for comprehending the boundaries of efficient computation.
-While the P ≠ NP (speculation) keep researchers captivating and exploring new ideas, the P ≠ NP conjecture challenges our understanding of computational limits and the possibilities of efficient problem-solving.
+The P ≠ NP conjecture remains an open problem as it continues to challenge our understanding of computational limits and the possibilities of efficient problem-solving.

 Image source: Wikipedia